Hasanulgit/Hasanulgit/README.md

 </div>

 ## Projects
-- <a href="https://github.com/Hasanulgit/Detection-Lab-">Detection Lab</a>
-- SOC Automation Project
+- <a href="https://github.com/Hasanulgit/Detection-Lab-">🧠Dive Into All My AI & Cyber Projects⚡</a>

 <!--
 **Hasanulgit/Hasanulgit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.